collapsed-stacks/startups/questions/12806/contacting-an-ex-employee-of-a-potential-client.md

 - posted by: [Amer Ahmed](https://stackexchange.com/users/11085992/amer-ahmed) on 2017-06-10
 - score: 2

-<p>I agree with <a href="/a/12813">Jeff's answer</a>, although you could request a consultation offer from this former employee, and this is legal and works fine for both of you.</p>
+I agree with [Jeff's answer](/a/12813), although you could request a consultation offer from this former employee, and this is legal and works fine for both of you.